SainiSaurabh-07/USA-Financial-Data-Analysis/README.md

-💳 USA Financial Data Analysis Dashboard
+# 💳 USA Financial Data Analysis Dashboard

 A dynamic, interactive Power BI report built to explore and analyze financial behavior, credit health, and loan patterns across age groups in the United States.

 ---

-1. Short Description / Purpose
+## 1.Short Description / Purpose

 The USA Financial Data Analysis Dashboard is a visually engaging Power BI report designed to help analysts, financial institutions, and strategists explore credit behavior, loan distribution, and financial health metrics across different demographic segments.
 The dashboard focuses on key financial indicators such as credit utilization, payment behavior, credit score categories, and loan types — enabling data-driven decisions in consumer finance and risk management.

+---

-2.Tech Stack
+## 2.Tech Stack

 The dashboard was built using the following tools and technologies: